Peter Attia

-Peter Attia (born March 19, 1973) is a Canadian-American author and researcher known for his work in longevity medicine.
+Peter Attia (born March 19, 1973) is a Canadian-American author, licensed physician and former researcher known for his work in longevity medicine.
 He is the author of Outlive: The Science and Art of Longevity.

 Early life and education

 Attia was born and raised in Toronto, Ontario, Canada.
-He is the child of Coptic Egyptian immigrant parents.
+He is the child of Egyptian Christian immigrant parents.
 He graduated from Queen's University at Kingston in 1996 with a Bachelor of Science in mechanical engineering and applied mathematics.
 He then attended Stanford University School of Medicine, graduating in 2001 with a Doctor of Medicine.